trigger-corp/Forge-Documentation/source/best_practice/example_project.rst

 Example Project
 ===============

-We've developed a little example project with a CSS reset, Backbone and a couple of pages with transitions.
+We've developed a little example project, using a CSS reset, Backbone.js and a couple of pages with transitions.

 Features
 --------